De Beers: De Beers London

 The International Institute of Diamond Grading & Research (IIDGR) was set up by De Beers in 2008, with the aim of providing a range of services and equipment in the field of diamond verification.
 It is based in London, Antwerp and, from 2015, in Surat, India.
 The IIDGR works only on diamonds that meet the requirements of the United Nations' World Diamond Council Kimberley Process.

+ORIGIN - De Beers Group

+Origin - De Beers Group is the group's branded polished diamond offering available at participating non-De Beers branded retailers.

 Blood diamonds and the Kimberley Process

 In 1999, a campaign by Global Witness to highlight the role of diamonds in international conflicts led to a review by the United Nations.
 The initial focus of the UN's investigation was on Jonas Savimbi's UNITA movement in Angola, which was found to have bartered uncut diamonds for weaponry despite international economic and diplomatic sanctions being in effect through United Nations Security Council Resolution 1173.

 In 1999, De Beers Group stopped all outside buying of diamonds in order to guarantee the conflict-free status of their diamonds effective from 26 March 2000.

 In December 2000, following the recommendations of the Fowler Report, the UN adopted the landmark General Assembly Resolution A/RES/55/56 supporting the creation of an international certification scheme for rough diamonds.
 By November 2002, negotiations between governments, the international diamond industry, led by De Beers, and civil society organisations resulted in the creation of the Kimberley Process Certification Scheme (KPCS), which sets out the requirements for controlling rough diamond production and trade and became effective in 2003.

 De Beers states that 100% of the diamonds it now sells are conflict-free and that all De Beers diamonds are purchased in compliance with national law, the Kimberley Process Certification Scheme and its own Diamond Best Practice Principles.
 The Kimberley process has helped restore the reputation of the industry, as well as eliminating sources of excess supply.

 In 2018, De Beers used blockchain technology to successfully track 100 high-value diamonds.
 The diamonds were tracked through the manufacturing process from the mine to the retailer in order to ensure their quality and conflict-free status.

 In 2019, they launched their own end-to-end traceability platform called Tracr to enable all diamonds to be identified and traced as they move from the mine to the store.
 Signet and the Russian-based Alrosa are using the technology.